hypertrace/specification/agent/data-capture.md

 Hypertrace agents MUST capture the following data:

-## Request and response headers
+## HTTP Request and response headers

+The header names and values are added to the span attributes in the original format.

+Attribute keys:

+* request `http.request.header.<header-name>`
+* response `http.response.header.<header-name>`

-## Request and response HTTP bodies
+## HTTP Request and response bodies

 The bodies are captured for the following content types: